0ranki/hydroxide-push/README.md

 ## Setup

-Download (soon), build the binary or the container image or pull the container image yourself.
+Download or build the binary, pull the pre-built container image or build the image yourself.
-Simplest way is to run the container image.
+Simplest way is to run the pre-built container image.

 Login and push gateway details are saved under `$HOME/.config/hydroxide`.
 The container image saves configuration under `/data`, so mount a named volume or host directory there.